Sino-German Energy Partnership

 Commissioned by: German Federal Ministry for Economic Affairs and Energy (BMWi)

 Partners: National Development and Reform Commission (NDRC), National Energy Administration (NEA)

-Numerous expert workshops, study tours and round table discussions are organised during the year with private sector involvement, intensifying the dialogue on energy topics between Germany and China.
-As a result, the general legal and technical conditions in the Chinese energy market have been improved, enabling more sustainable development.
+- These events have also helped to intensify the dialogue on energy topics between Germany and China.
 For example, Chinese stakeholders have embraced the German model of using energy-efficiency networks as a tool for promoting energy savings, making particular use of this approach in their energy-intensive industrial sector.
 The Chinese policy for promoting renewable energy also draws on lessons learned in Germany.

-The energy partnership also supports bilateral exchange in the context of major international events such as the 2016 International Forum on Energy Transition (IFET) in Suzhou.
-It was at this event that both countries expressed their support for the Energy Transition Coalition, which was officially initiated at the 2017 Berlin Energy Transition Dialogue (BETD).
-In this way, the energy partnership is supporting and driving the implementation of a global energy transition.
+- The energy partnership also supports bilateral exchange in the context of major international events such as the International Forum on Energy Transitions (IFET) in Suzhou and the Berlin Energy Transition Dialogue (BETD).